Gillian asked for our help after being denied a refund for a misleading phone purchase on an online auction website.

 Gillian saw a well-known brand of smartphone listed on an online auction website.
 She bought it for £50 using her e-money account.

-When the phone was delivered, she found it was a brand she’d never heard of and that all the functions were displayed in Chinese.
-She complained to the seller, who said she had no grounds for a refund as he’d never suggested the phone was made by the well-known brand.
+When the phone was delivered, she found it was a brand she’d never heard of.
+All the functions were in Chinese.
+And Gillian realised she couldn’t use the phone.

 Gillian referred her complaint to us.